The Shift in Assessment: Why the TVET Sector Can’t Afford to Wait

 Education is finally at the cusp of a revolution, with artificial intelligence (AI) playing a pivotal role.

 One significant advancement is the integration of AI into various aspects of assessment and grading.
-This transformative technology has proven particularly beneficial in the realm of short answer grading, where precision and consistency are crucial.
-In subjects like science, where application of knowledge and analytical thinking are paramount, AI marking offers a range of benefits, both for teachers and students alike.
+This transformative technology has proven particularly beneficial in short answer grading, where precision and consistency are crucial.
+In subjects like science, where knowledge application and analytical thinking are paramount, AI marking offers a range of benefits, both for teachers and students alike.

 AI-assisted short answer grading is extremely fast and efficient.
 Marking descriptive student work is a time-consuming and labour-intensive task, particularly in science subjects where answers require careful evaluation.
-AI can quickly process and evaluate a vast number of responses, allowing educators to save precious time.
+AI can quickly process and evaluate many responses, allowing educators to save precious time.
 This means that teachers can devote more time to targeted instructional activities and personalised support for their students.

 AI marking ensures a high degree of consistency and fairness in the assessment process.
 Given that the AI is trained on predefined, question-specific criteria, these are consistently applied across all student responses, eliminating the potential for bias or variations in marking similar responses.
 In science, where objective assessment is crucial, AI ensures that all students are judged against the same standards.
 This consistency promotes fairness and provides students with a level playing field for their evaluations.